swo/16s-book/manuscript/sec05.md

 files are human-readable.
 They are made up of *entries* that each correspond to a single sequence.
 Each entry has this format:

-1. A *header* line that starts with the greater-than symbol `>`.
+1. A *header* line.
+2. One or more *sequence* lines.

-	This signals the start of a
+The *header* line must start with the greater-than symbol `>`.
+This signals the start of a new entry.
-    new entry.
 The stuff after `>` is usually some kind of ID that names this sequence.
 There might be other information there too.

-2. One or more *sequence* lines.
-The line breaks are not meaningful: the sequence for this entry just keeps on going until you hit another `>`.
-The early recommendation was to wrap all lines at 80 characters to make them easy to read on old-school terminals.
+In a fastq file, each linebreak was meaningful.
+In a fasta file, only the linebreak at the end of the header line is meaningful.
+Linebreaks in the following sequence lines are all ignored.
+The sequence for this entry just keeps on going until you hit another `>`.[^fasta_newrecord] The early recommendation was to wrap all lines at 80 characters to make them easy to read on old-school terminals.
 Many people and software tools conform to this recommendation; others make each entry just two lines, one header and one sequence.
 Both are allowed.

 [^fasta]: The last `a` in `fasta` stands for "all", meaning nucleotide or amino acid or whatever.
 The `n` in `fna` stands for "nucleotide".
+[^fasta_newrecord]: Technically, a new record should begin only when you see a `>` at the start of a new line.
+However, not all fasta parsers are this careful.
+The reasoning is that you usually don't have `>` characters in the sequence data, so they get lazy and say "any time I see `>` it means there's a new entry".

 Fasta files provide less information than fastq files, so normally you'll move to a fasta format when you've decided you aren't going to